compscikaran/software-design-perspective/README.md

-# Senior Engineer Sheet
+# Senior Engineer Perspective
-A collection of talks / podcasts which help you upgrade your thought process to a senior / staff engineer level
+A collection of talks / podcasts which help you upgrade your thought process